-Teaching is very good across the pre-school because practitioners provide a good range of interesting, stimulating and challenging experiences for children to enjoy both indoors and outside.
-This means that children thoroughly enjoy exploring the environment while being supported and encouraged to try new things.
-For example, children investigate the outdoor area, searching for bugs and suggesting which creatures, including hedgehogs, bees and ladybirds will live in various habitats.
+Teaching is very good across the playgroup because staff provide a good range of interesting, stimulating and challenging experiences for children to enjoy both indoors and outside.
+This means that children thoroughly enjoy exploring the environment, while being supported and encouraged to try new things.
+For example, children investigate the outdoor area, looking for various bugs in the garden.
 Consequently, children continue to make good progress and show high levels of engagement.
-For example, they use their imaginations well as they look for trolls and fairies and they develop their speaking and listening skills as they enjoy reading stories and signing songs.
-Practitioners ensure that each child feels valued as an individual.
+For example, they use their imaginations well as they dress up as princesses and develop their speaking and listening skills as they enjoy reading stories and singing songs.
+However, not all staff are confident in using questioning techniques that encourage children to think critically.
+Staff ensure that each child feels valued as an individual.
 This means all children are supported in ways that are right for them.
 As a result, children are progressing well towards their expected levels of development.
-For example, children develop an understanding that pictures carry meaning as they search for items on their pictorial shopping list, while practitioners introduce mathematical concepts, such as higher, lower, bigger and smaller.
-Children are continually praised when appropriate and therefore, they are enthusiastic learners.
-As practitioners have high expectations for children and a good understanding of child development and the prime and specific areas of learning, they use this knowledge effectively to support them to make good progress across all areas of learning.
+For example, children develop an understanding that pictures carry meaning as they search for items to enable them to complete their activity with the dough.
+However, opportunities for children to develop their mathematical skills are not always fully maximised in everyday activities.
+Children are continually praised when appropriate and, therefore, they are enthusiastic learners.
+Staff have high expectations for children and a good understanding of child development and the prime and specific areas of learning.
+They use this knowledge effectively to support them to make good progress across all areas of learning.

 Observations and assessments of children's learning are good and staff accurately track their progress towards the early learning goals.
 The progress check for children between the age of two and three years is completed in a concise and timely manner, meaning that early intervention can be sought, should this be needed.
 Planning for children's future learning is effective as planning is informed by their identified next steps and interests.
-For example, activities are adapted appropriately to encourage various groups of children to engage in activities that they would not normally choose.
-For example, toy cars are put in paint to encourage mark making by children, who are particularly interested in cars and trains.
+For example, activities are adapted appropriately to encourage various groups of children to engage in activities that they would not normally choose, such as putting toy cars into the paint, to encourage mark making by children who are particularly interested in cars and trains.
 Therefore, children's individual learning needs are well met.
 This means that they are supported with individual learning opportunities to make good progress in all of the seven areas of learning.
-Additionally, the broad range of play opportunities help children to maintain their interest in learning.
-This is as a result of a secure understanding of how children learn and accurate monitoring by practitioners.
-Consequently, demonstrate the characteristics of effective learning.
+Additionally, the broad range of play opportunities helps children to maintain their interest in learning.
+This is a result of a secure understanding of how children learn and accurate monitoring by staff.
 Children are ready for school when the time comes because they have a wide range of skills to support their future education.
 For example, children's independence is well supported as they prepare their own snack and clear their cups and plates away.

 Partnership with parents is good.
-Parents spoken to discuss how their children have made excellent progress since attending the pre-school and they are kept very well informed of their progress.
-Parents' contributions are highly valued and play an important part in helping practitioners to gain the most accurate picture of their children's all-round development.
-Children's home learning is very well supported because practitioners share details of their individual planning, to help parents.
+Parents spoken to discuss how their children have made excellent progress since attending the playgroup, and they are kept very well informed of their development.
+Parents' contributions are highly valued and play an important part in helping staff to gain the most accurate picture of their children's all-round development.
+Children's home learning is very well supported because staff share details of their individual planning, to help parents.
 For example, they share strategies to support language or mathematical development, potty training and independence.
-Consequently, there is a consistent approach to children's learning in pre-school and at home.
+Consequently, there is a consistent approach to children's learning in playgroup and at home.